 - Stagger piston rings in grooves until end gaps are 120° apart.
 Oil ring rails should also be staggered. - Lubricate cylinder bore, piston, and piston rings with engine oil.
 Compress rings using a piston ring compressor. - 3.
 Lubricate crankshaft journals and connecting rod bearing surfaces with engine oil. - 4.
 Make sure FLY stamping on piston is facing toward flywheel side of engine.
 Use a hammer with a rubber or wood grip and gently tap piston into cylinder.
-Be careful oil ring rails do not spring free between bottom of ring compressor and top of cylinder. - 5.
-Install inner rod cap to connecting rod using screws.
-Two different types of coatings on connecting rod screws have been used.
-If black coating, torque in increments to 11.3 N·m (100 in. lb.).
-If gray metallic coating, it is not necessary to lubricate this screw, torque in increments to 13.6 N·m (120 in. lb.).
+Be careful oil ring rails do not spring free between bottom of ring compressor and top of cylinder. - Install inner rod cap to connecting rod using screws.
+Torque screws in increments to 11.3 N·m (100 in. lb.).
 Illustrated instructions are provided in service rod package. - 6.
 Repeat above procedure for other connecting rod and piston assembly.